Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 What we implemented is pretty much sorting on multiple layers.
-First, the supported values for every feature are sorted from the most preferred to the least preferred — so that a higher CUDA runtime version is considered better than a lower one, and a higher CPU architecture version likewise.
+First, the supported values for every feature are sorted from the most preferred to the least preferred, so that a higher CUDA runtime version is considered better than a lower one, and a higher CPU architecture version likewise.
-Then, the features themselves are sorted within every namespace — e.g. indicating that a specific architecture version is more important than an individual feature, so you'd rather take an x86-64-v3 wheel with no additional instruction sets declared over one declaring AVX support but using x86-64-v2.
-As the next step, namespaces are ordered.
-This way, we reach the point where every property has a corresponding index in the general
+Then, the features themselves are sorted within every namespace;
+e.g. indicating that a specific architecture version is more important than an individual feature, so you'd rather take an x86-64-v3 wheel with no additional instruction sets declared, over one declaring AVX support (which is already included in x86-64-v3) but using x86-64-v2 baseline.
+As a next step, namespaces are ordered, deciding whether CUDA, ROCm or perhaps CPU optimizations are more important.
+This way,
-order: determined by its namespace, feature name and value ordering.
+we reach the point where every property has a corresponding sorting key, determined by its namespace, feature name and value ordering.

 Let's return to our initial example and add sort keys to it.